History Course Descriptions

 HTY 335 Genocide in Our Time

 This course will analyze the nature of evil/genocide by examining examples of governmentally or ideologically initiated murder.
 It will seek to understand the historical background and reality of victim, bystander, and victimizer.
 It will use a number of approaches, namely psychological, philosophical, religious, sociological, and political to help our understanding.
 Cr 3.

 HTY 339 Global Women’s History

-A survey of women’s lives in historical context, from ancient times to the twentieth century.
+A survey of women’s lives in historical context, from ancient times to the twenty-first century.
 Emphasis is placed on various themes over time and across cultures, including those of work, family, political involvement, aspects of gender and class differences, and intellectual and cultural contributions.
 The field of women’s history and its methodology are also considered.
-Prerequisite: a prior history survey course and/or a women’s studies course are recommended.
+Prerequisite: a prior history survey course and/or a women and gender studies course are recommended.
 Cr 3.

 HTY 345 African Americans and American Justice

 This course is an exploration and analysis of selected U.S. Supreme Court rulings on cases related to African American citizenship, civil rights and equal treatment during the nineteenth and twentieth centuries.
 This course also explores the changing boundaries and content of state and national citizenship, from the early national period (during the slavery era) to the mid-twentieth-century.
 Prerequisite: EYE and Sophomore status or permission of the instructor.
 Cr 3.

 HTY 346 The Civil Rights Movement

 This course examines the creation of legalized discrimination in the United States and the process used by selected individuals and organizations to dismantle segregation.
 By illuminating the fight for social justice, economic opportunities, and educational advances, the course analyzes how the dynamics of the Civil Rights Movement changed the face of America.
 Prerequisite: EYE and Sophomore status or instructor permission.
 Cr 3.